-- 1. The Panel has considered the written request to contravene Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006 in relation to the maximum height of buildings development standard.
-The Panel considers that compliance with the standard is unreasonable and unnecessary in the circumstances and that, despite the contravention of the development standard, the development satisfies the objectives of the zone and standard, will be in the public interest and is acceptable in the particular circumstances of the case. - 2.
-The development is consistent with the objectives of the applicable environmental planning instrument, being Appendix 9, State Environmental Planning Policy (Sydney Region Growth Centres) 2006. - 3.
+- 1. The Panel has considered the written request to contravene Appendix 5, State Environmental Planning Policy (Precincts Western Parkland City) 2021 in relation to the maximum height of buildings standard.
+The Panel considers that compliance with the standard is unreasonable and unnecessary in the circumstances, and that despite the contravention of the development standard, the development satisfies the objectives of the zone and standard, will be in the public interest and is acceptable in the circumstances of the case. - 2.
+The development is consistent with the objectives of the applicable environmental planning instrument being Appendix 5, State Environmental Planning Policy (Precincts Western Parkland City) 2021. - 3.
 The development is consistent with the objectives of Camden Growth Centre Precincts Development Control Plan. - 4.
 The development is unlikely to have any unreasonable adverse impacts on the natural or built environment. - 5.
-In consideration of the aforementioned reasons, the development is a suitable and planned use of the site and its approval is in the public interest.
+In consideration of the reasons, the development is a suitable and planned use of the site, and its approval is in the public interest.